Andrew George Jr.: Biography

 In 1997 George co-authored a cookbook called FEAST - Canadian Native Cuisine for all Seasons.
 The book was designed around the Wet'suwet'en people and George's traditions.
-The book was published by Doubleday.
-The book is widely used by chefs in large hotels and restaurants in Canada that want to produce traditional native cuisine for their restaurants.

 On September 28, 1998, George started work at the Office of the Wet'suwet'en (Treaty Office) in Smithers, British Columbia in Forestry related matters.
 He remained in this position until 2005.